retaining walls block

 Edmonton has long, cold winters and a lot of freeze-thaw cycles, which make it hard for outdoor structures to stay in good shape.
 You need the right retaining wall blocks to build a garden wall that will last.
 If you use the right materials, put them up the right way, and take care of them the right way, your wall will stay strong, safe, and nice-looking all year.
 This guide will talk about everything from the different types of blocks to how to put them up and keep them in good shape in Edmonton’s weather.

 In the winter, Edmonton gets a lot of snow, and in the spring, when the snow melts, it rains a lot.
-Without a wall, slopes can wear away, which can hurt gardens, driveways, and landscaping.
+Without properly built retaining walls in Edmonton, slopes can wear away, which can hurt gardens, driveways, and landscaping.
 A good retaining wall keeps soil in place, which protects plants and stops landslides.

 For example, a backyard with a 25° slope can lose topsoil when the snow melts.
 A strong wall with good drainage stops this loss.